-The best way to train a parrot to live a mutually beneficial life in your sitting room or aviary is to practice positive reinforcement.
+The best way to train a parrot is to use positive reinforcement.

 1. What is positive reinforcement training in birds?